-Weed is no longer something that chefs just smoke outside the kitchen door.
-Now that cannabis is out of the alley, chefs are, too, developing award-winning edibles, staging schmancy cannabis dinners, and pairing pot with food in a way that’s more haute than hippie.
+Cannabis is no longer something that chefs just smoke outside the kitchen door.
+Now that it’s out of the alley, chefs are, too, developing award-winning edibles, staging schmancy cannabis dinners, and pairing marijuana with food in a way that’s more haute than hippie.

 So who are cannabis cuisine’s chief innovators?
 GreenState combed California to New York for chefs who’ve moved beyond elite culinary schools, Michelin-starred kitchens, or even taken a James Beard award and now cook and bake cannabis edibles and infused meals; plus we found one self-taught cook who emerged from the underwear industry to ascend to the heights of cannabis cuisine.
 (Note: A valid medical cannabis card is required for all dinners and events mentioned below.)